exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

 Use eXo Platform [Add-ons Manager](https://github.com/exoplatform/addons-manager) or older Extensions manager script to install a connector.
 Changes of _configuration.properties_ should be performed manually by a person who administrate the server.

 A [_template_ connector](https://github.com/exo-addons/cloud-drive-extension/tree/master/connectors/template) project already contains Maven modules with Cloud Drive dependencies and packaging.
 Copy template sub-folder to your new location and replace `PROVIDER_ID`, `PROVIDER_NAME` and `ConnectTemplate` with actual values in source files and configuration, rename respectively package, class names and variables: e.g. `cmis`, `CMIS` and `ConnectCMIS`.
 Fill the sources with a logic to work with your connector cloud services.
+Add required third-party libraries to the Maven dependencies and assembly of the packaging.
 Then build the connector and use its packaging artifact as a connector extension.